elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ### Technical implementation of migration-on-write

-The logic for the migration of the rule saved objects, which means the determination of the `immutable`, `rule_source_type` and `external_source` fields before writing to ES, might differ depending on the action being performed by the user.
+The logic for the migration of the rule saved objects, which means the determination of the `immutable` and `rule_source` fields before writing to ES, might differ depending on the action being performed by the user.

 Let's see all possible use cases that will require migration-on-write, the endpoints that they apply to, and the expected resulting migrated field, based on the action and their input.